PabloMazurkiewicz/Golang-API/README.md

 > GET /live

-Checks whether the API is up and running.
+Checks whether the API is up and runnining.

 > GET /users/:id